 In the beginning …

-When you go to Broadway Church for a Singing Christmas Tree performance expect to see a long line of people outside in a queue along the sidewalk starting between 30 minutes and an hour before the doors open, so beginning up to 2 hours before the show.
+When you go to Broadway Church for a Singing Christmas Tree performance expect to see a long line of people outside in a queue along the sidewalk starting between 30 minutes and an hour before the doors open, so beginning up to two hours before the show.

 Inside the massive church building there is a main lower level as well as an upper level.
 Combined, the place probably holds over 1,000 people.
 Inside the sanctuary, at the front, there is a beautiful stage with a humongous Christmas tree.

-At around half an hour before show time a pre-show starts, which is nice as it helps pass the time.
-The show’s director introduces him or herself, encourages people to squish in and make room for others, and reminds audience members that they can’t continue to save seats for people not yet in the building.
+At around 30 minutes before show time a pre-show starts, which is nice as it helps pass the time.
+The show’s director introduces themselves, encourages people to sqeeze in and make room for others, and reminds audience members that they can’t continue to save seats for people not yet in the building.
 The pre-show also includes a formal welcome and a bit of singing.

 The Singing Christmas Tree Show

 The Singing Christmas Tree performance is truly amazing and suitable for all ages.
 At the centre of the stage is the giant Christmas tree with thousands of twinkling and choreographed flashing lights.
 In the tree, poking their heads out from behind 10 or so levels of boughs, are as many as 85 or so choir members.
 It’s quite the spectacle!